Hokyu0429/text_analysis/docs/index.md

 ## Computing Similarity

 So we get 7, but what does that mean?
-We need to divide by some baseline to get between 0 and 1
+We need to divide by some baseline to get it between 0 and 1

 Comparing the first (blue) sentence with itself would give 13, while the same for the second (red) sentence is 15, thus the average of 14 seems good
 - then we get $7/14 = 0.5$ for out similarity